-Rhubarb will always be a thing that I associate with my maternal grandparents; many’s the time that they’d pick a fresh stalk of rhubarb and hand it to me with a small dish of sugar to dip the end in.
+I always associate rhubarb with Summers at my Nana and Papa’s; they’d pick a fresh stalk of rhubarb and hand it to me with a small dish of sugar to dip the end in.
 Nana would make what she called ‘Rubarberry,’ a sauce of strawberries, rhubarb, and sugar that she and Papa loved to have on toast.
-And Papa tried his hand at Rhubarb wine, along with his other wine-making experiments (he was somewhat famous for the sweet red wine that bubbled in demijohns in his basement throughout the Autumn).
+And Papa tried his hand at Rhubarb wine, along with his other wine-making experiments (his mainstay was the sweet red wine that bubbled in demijohns in his basement throughout the Autumn).

 Seriously, though, just make your own damn pastry.